dshah2008/dshah2008.github.io/FPL_prediction_main.md

 \- Encode team and opponent categories based on total goals scored and conceded in the previous season\
 \- Encode position with average points per minute\
 \
+Further steps to prepare data for modeling:\
+\- Adjust column types and sort rows by kickoff_time\
+\- Filter data for *bps* between 0 and 50, done only in this version to limit the scope of the project\
+\- Filter for players who have played a total of at least 38 games across all seasons
+\- Normalize data\
+\- For Random Forest: For features whose values are unknown for the future gameweek, shift values in data frame by 1 period\
+\- For LSTM: Create 3d input and output (n_samples x n_timesteps x n_features)\
+\
+**Modeling**\
+\

 ### 3. Support the selection of appropriate statistical tools and techniques